Skip to main content

 • graphics

-• “Well, what can I say about this game: excellent action, super detailed graphics, lots of situations to solve.”
+• “Well what can I say about this game is excellent action, super detailed graphics, lots of situations to solve.”

-• “They did improve it: now I run it at 190 fps at the highest, graphics are really good and I really love how you can play solo with AI teammates; they respond really well, better than most tactical FPS.”
+• “They did improve it: now I run it 190 fps at the highest, graphics are really good and I really love how you can play solo with AI teammates: they respond really well, better than most tactical FPS.”

 • “Graphics look like they are from the 2010 era.”

-• “It is far worse than Ready or Not; the graphics are worse and the movement feels really stiff, for a moment I thought I was in Roblox.”
+• “It is far worse than Ready or Not; the weapon handling is worse, the graphics are worse, and the movement feels really stiff.
+For a moment I thought I was in Roblox.”

 • optimization

-• “It's a little bit janky in performance but far more playable than many early access games; actually, I’d say it performs better than AAA releases, never mind its fellow EAs.”
+• “It's a little bit janky in performance but far more playable than many early access games; actually, I'd say it performs better than AAA releases, never mind its fellow early access games.”

 • “Yes, there are bugs (as expected in early access), and some optimizations are needed, like sound polish, rare micro-stutters, and minor input quirks, but nothing game-breaking.”